Jzaroli/Data-Science-and-Machine-Learning/README.md

 * Built a three class linear classifier from scratch using least squares linear and matrix algebra on the UCI Iris dataset.
 * Formulated class-wise target vectors and linear decisions without ML frameworks.
 * Achieved ~84.7% multi-class classification accuracy across flower species.

+# Decision Trees:
+A review of Géron's chapter on Decision Trees in "Hands-On Machine Learning with Scikit-Learn and PyTorch", revised 1st edition, 2026.

+# Random Forests:
+A review of Géron's chapter on Random Forests in "Hands-On Machine Learning with Scikit-Learn and PyTorch", revised 1st edition, 2026.